 Health Savings Accounts (HSA), Health Reimbursement Accounts (HRA) and Flexible Spending Accounts (FSA) are accounts where you put aside money to use on health care expenses.
-Vermont Health Connect received many questions from employers about how these tax-favored accounts work with Vermont Health Connect plans.
+Vermont Health Connect advises employers to contact a tax advisor about how these benefits work with Vermont Health Connect plans.

-Here is a link to an IRS publication on these accounts, as well.
+Here is a link to the IRS publication about these accounts, as well.